 The battle between VPNs and Netflix is somewhat like an elaborate game of Battleship.
 Netflix finds a VPN connection coming into their servers, sinks it, and the VPN provider then sends another set of IP addresses out into the battle, hoping this battleship won’t be sunk.

 Here’s how it works.
 A VPN sets up servers for their customers to use.
 The clients that access these servers will share a single IP address.
 This is common practice and is designed to help protect a user’s anonymity.
-A bunch of those users start accessing Netflix content in another country.
+A bunch of those users starts accessing Netflix content in another country.

 Netflix notices multiple viewers connecting to their service via the same IP address.
-Netflix reacts by blocking that IP address, no longer allowing it to access its servers.
+Netflix reacts by blacklisting that IP address, no longer allowing it to access its servers.
 VPN customers cry foul to their VPN provider.
 The provider then sets up new servers with fresh IP addresses.

-Once again, Netflix detects those, blocks them, and the game is once more afoot.
+Once again, Netflix detects those, blacklists them, and the game is once more afoot.

 If this constant back-and-forth has led your VPN provider to give up the Netflix ghost, it’s time to find a better provider.
 I recommend NordVPN.

 I have found NordVPN to be the best VPN provider for reliable access to Netflix.
 The provider does an excellent job of hiding their “battleships” from Netflix.

 In addition to persistent access to Netflix, the VPN provider also offers access to a large number of other streaming providers and other types of services, including BBC iPlayer, Hulu, and many others.

-In addition, the provider offers 24/7 customer support, comprehensive global server coverage, great privacy protections, fast connection speeds, and more.
+In addition, the provider offers 24/7 customer support, comprehensive global server coverage, great privacy protection, fast connection speeds, and more.

 Fast Connection Speeds

 If you’re using NordVPN, you won’t have any worries about meeting Netflix’s bandwidth requirements.

-I’ve found that, on average, this provider offers very fast connection speeds.
+I’ve found that, on average, this provider offers fast connection speeds.
 Of course, it all depends on your usual connection speeds, but NordVPN should easily be up to handling Netflix content requirements.